Skip to content

 Details such as being in the correct spot on the floor at the correct time were a focus — or issue — during Reed’s four seasons with the Sixers.
 While spending stretches with the G League’s Delaware Blue Coats, Reed would be drilled on basic actions such as dribble-handoffs in order to dissuade him from going rogue (aka “start BBalling,” former coach Coby Karl said in 2021) with the ball in his hands.

 Reed eventually became the backup center behind former NBA Most Valuable Player Joel Embiid, then a starter (or the big man who logged starter’s minutes) while Embiid was sidelined for about two months following knee surgery.
-Reed flashed effective play during that stretch, including a 30-point, 13-rebound outing in a last-minute start at the Denver Nuggets in late January that drew praise from three-time MVP center Nikola Jokic.
-But during their first-round playoff series against the New York Knicks, the Sixers fell apart during the minutes Embiid rested and Reed was on the floor.
+Reed flashed effective play during that stretch, including a 30-point, 13-rebound outing in a last-minute start at the Denver Nuggets in late January that drew praise from three-time MVP center Nikola Jokić.
+But in their first-round playoff series against the New York Knicks, the Sixers fell apart during the minutes Embiid rested and Reed was on the floor.

 » READ MORE: Sixers coach Nick Nurse pressed on team’s lack of transparency about Joel Embiid, Paul George availability

 Reed knew his future was uncertain once the Sixers lost in six games.
-Because of a rare contract quirk from when he signed a 2023 restricted free agent offer sheet with the Utah Jazz that the Sixers matched, Reed’s deal for 2024-25 became nonguaranteed.
+Because of a rare contractual quirk from when he signed a 2023 restricted free-agent offer sheet with the Utah Jazz that the Sixers matched, Reed’s deal for 2024-25 became nonguaranteed.
 After the Sixers selected defensive-minded center Adem Bona in the second round of the 2024 NBA draft, then received a commitment from starting-caliber big man Andre Drummond in the opening hours of free agency, Reed “kind of had a feeling” his time in Philly might be up.

 So he relocated his family, including a new baby, to a Detroit suburb.
 A reunion with Harris — who cracked a smile when asked Wednesday about continuing to be Reed’s teammate — aided Reed’s basketball adjustment.
-Bickerstaff also praised Reed’s willingness to share his experiences playing for a postseason regular with the Pistons’ younger big men, even while Duren (a former Roman Catholic star) and Isaiah Stewart are ahead of him on the depth chart.
+Bickerstaff also praised Reed’s willingness to share his experiences playing for a postseason regular with the Pistons’ younger big men, even while Duren, a former Roman Catholic star, and Isaiah Stewart are ahead of him on the depth chart.

 “We’ve been grateful to have him,” Bickerstaff said.